Strip Cultures: Finding America in Las Vegas, Duke Press, 2015. purchase

-Authors: Stacy Jameson, Karen KLugman, Jane Kuenz, Susan Willis.
-Photographs by Karen Klugman.
+Authors: Stacy Jameson, Karen Klugman, Jane Kuenz, Susan Willis.

-My contribution: all photographs and three essays: “Framing Las Vegas ‘Reality'”, “Nature in Vegas: Cultivating the Brand” , “Ghosts of Marriages: Yet to Come”
+My Contribution: 102 photographs and three essays: “Framing Las Vegas ‘Reality'”, “Nature in Vegas: Cultivating the Brand” , “Ghosts of Marriages: Yet to Come”

 Abstract: Strip Cultures analyzes sites and social practices on the Las Vegas Strip in relation to broader cultural and political forces in the United States.
 A cultural studies project grounded in interdisciplinary research, it argues that a close look at Las Vegas allows us to critically apprehend daily life more broadly in a contemporary global, consumer-driven society.
 Over 100 original black and white photographs embedded throughout the book are their own parallel essay and ground the theory with a perpetual sense of watching and of being watched.